 - Slumber Time: For peaceful zzz’s – sleep diaries, bedtime checklist to make sure your mind is primed for sleep, audio recordings to get you relaxed.
 Oh, and an alarm clock.

 - Worry Knot: Helps you to ease up on worrying with lessons, daily tips, distractions and a worry management tool to deal with specific problems that won’t budge.
-Helps with ‘tangled thinking’ and keeps you on track with progress stats.
+Helps awith ‘tangled thinking’ and keeps you on track with progress stats.
+(Also available for iPhone.)

 The IntelliCare algorithm suggests new apps each week to keep things fresh and avoid the experience becoming stale.